-The Keurig K-Select is a great, budget-friendly coffee maker with few bells and whistles.
+The Keurig K-Select is one of the best Keurigs, budget-friendly coffee maker with few bells and whistles.
 It brews coffee in less than a minute, has a strong brew option, a removable drip tray, and a large water reservoir.
 Basically, it’s got everything most regular coffee drinkers need without going overboard on features, which keeps the price very affordable.
 I love a Keurig coffee brewer for the convenience of just getting my single cup of coffee in the morning.
 In this review, we’re comparing this model to other Keurig’s and general coffee makers.
 The goal of this Keurig K-Select review is to help you decide whether it’s the right Keurig for you.

 Things to Know About the Keurig K Select